 The Lhasa's small size makes this breed ideal for apartments and small homes.
 They are not prone to separation anxiety and do well in households where you are gone during the workday.
 However, they can be annoying barkers as they are hard-wired to bark at any passerby or concerning noise.

 This breed may not be an ideal first choice for households with children, but it can get along with some kids if raised with them and are well-trained and socialized.
 They won't put up with teasing or mishandling.
 This is an intelligent and protective breed that will bond closely with its owner, but also a playful and mischievous dog.

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 The following are some conditions to be aware of:

 Diet and Nutrition

 Your Lhasa will need two meals a day of up to half a cup of dry dog food per meal.
-The amount will vary with the size, age, and activity level of your pet.
-A dog's nutritional needs change over time.
-You need to monitor your dog's weight and ensure he hasn't put on any extra as even one pound is a significant weight gain for a tiny dog.
-Obesity will shorten your dog's lifespan.
+The amount will vary with the size, age, and activity level of your pet and a dog's nutritional needs do change over time.
+You need to monitor your dog's weight and ensure he hasn't put on any extra as even one pound is a significant weight gain for a tiny dog; obesity will shorten your dog's lifespan.
 Discuss any needed diet changes with your veterinarian to get recommendations for a feeding schedule, amount, type of food, and exercise.
 It's best not to leave out food for free-feeding or to give in and feed your dog human food as a treat.

 - Affectionate and playful